Copycat Pirouette Cookies (Nutella-filled Cigar Cookies)

 I’ve wanted to make Pirouette cookies for years, but never could quite figure out how to do it.
 By studying cookie cookbooks, I decided that the best way to make a pirouette is to use a recipe for tuiles cookies (French cookies that are less than 1/16 inch thick).
 Traditionally, tuiles are just slightly curved and look a bit like potato chips.
 The same batter can be formed into a variety of shapes – like the cigar shape needed for Pirouettes.

 Now it’s time for a warning: Tuiles are not a recipe for beginners.
-If you are new to from-scratch cookie baking, please don’t start here.
-You will just get mad at me.
-Try something simple like my favorite sugar cookies instead.
+If you are new to from-scratch cookie baking, please don’t start here; you will just get mad at me.
+Try something simple like sugar cookies instead.
 However, if you are experienced and up for a baking challenge, I encourage you to try baking Pirouette cookies.
 They are just as described by Pepperidge Farm, but even better because they are fresh and homemade.

 The batter is essentially painted onto parchment paper so thinly that you can see through to the parchment.